This post first appeared on VICE Canada.

 Repeatedly throughout the report, peaceful activists and "violent extremists" are grouped together in blanket statements.
 In one instance, the report notes a criminal investigation was conducted with regards to a peaceful action that I reported on firsthand—the disruption of the National Energy Board hearings on Line 9 in Toronto by members of the public.

 One phrase recognizably identifies nonviolent forms of protest like civil disobedience as necessarily violent.
-"Those within the movement who are willing to go beyond peaceful actions primarily employ direct action tactics, such as civil disobedience, unlawful protests, break and entry, vandalism and sabotage," the report says (emphasis added).
+"Those within the movement who are willing to go beyond peaceful actions primarily employ direct action tactics, such as civil disobedience, unlawful protests, break and entry, vandalism and sabotage," the report says.

 The RCMP intelligence report, initially leaked to Greenpeace, arrives in a moment of heightened opposition to proposed government policy, and paints the anti-petroleum activists that this policy transparently targets as "violent," "dangerous," and most importantly, "aboriginal."

-"These kind of reports, they are propaganda in and of themselves," argued Gord Hill, a Kwakwaka'wakw organizer, anti-colonial comic book artist, and the editor of the blog Warrior Publications.
-Hill is quoted in the Georgia Straight article as well.
+"These kind of reports, they are propaganda in and of themselves," argued Gord Hill, a Kwakwaka'wakw organizer, anti-colonial comic book artist, and editor of the blog Warrior Publications.
+(Hill is quoted in the Georgia Straight article as well.)

 Ambrose Williams, a soft-spoken Gitxsan man with an emphatic stick-and-poke "NO PIPELINES" tattoo, was surprised to learn his interview with the Georgia Straight on Northern Gateway was included in the RCMP document as evidence of violent extremism.
 Williams has been a public supporter of both the Unist'ot'en Camp and the community of Elsipogtog and identifies as "militantly pacifist."

-"I've worked in community centres here in Vancouver for most of my life and I've developed aboriginal youth programming in this city—I've brought funding dollars to neighbourhoods that normally wouldn't see this.
-It's totally off centre of what I'm about."
+"I've worked in community centers here in Vancouver for most of my life and I've developed aboriginal youth programming in this city—I've brought funding dollars to neighborhoods that normally wouldn't see this.
+It's totally off-center of what I'm about."